Zenira/LiveMonarch/README.md

 #
 # How to run:
 #
-# 1. Make sure you have node, nodemon, express, and mongodb installed
+# 1. To run the website, run the command "npm install".
-# 2. Run mongod
+# 2. Run the command "npm run build".
-# 3. In another command window, navigate to the folder and run "nodemon app.js"
-# 4. The website will run on port 3000.
+# 3. The website will run on port 3000.
 When the server output says "listening on port 3000", go to http://localhost:3000/ to view the website.